visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 +++++++++++

 Having the imaging planes is helpful, but sometimes it can be more useful to have a sense of the view frustum itself.
-Users may desire a clearer picture of the simulated x ray detector: where it is in space, exactly what is it looking at, and what is it not seeing?
+Users may desire a clearer picture of the simulated x ray detector: where is it in space, exactly what is it looking at, and what is it not seeing?
 Enter the rays meshes, or the meshes that contain the rays used to generate the output images/data.

 Why are there two?
 The first is the ray corners mesh.
 This is a Blueprint mesh containing four lines that pass through the corners of the :ref:`Imaging Planes`.
-Now the viewing frustum comes into view:
+Now the viewing frustum is visible:

 .. figure:: images/xray_view_frustum.png